Historical Football Kits

 In 1985, having won the Isthmian League title for the seventh time, Wycombe stepped up to a higher league, winning promotion to the Gola Football Alliance (forerunner of the Conference).

-In 1994, the team colours changed subtly to a more conventional sky-blue and navy.
-Wycombe won promotion to Nationwide Division Two via the play offs that season and held on until 2004 when they were relegated to Coca Cola League Two.
+In 1994, the team colours changed subtly.
+Wycombe won promotion to Nationwide Division Two via the play offs that season and held on wycombe wanderers crest 2001until 2004 when they were relegated to Coca Cola League Two.

 Sources